What is Eat Well to Excel?

 Lunch: the meal can be a full sit down lunch or a brown bag lunch that is offered to students who do not have one.

-Program guidelines and nutrition guidelines were developed by the Ministry of Children, Community and Social Services in collaboration with the Ministries of Education and Health, to establish a province-wide standard for program delivery, and provide local communities with a framework to assist in meeting the nutrition needs of children and youth.
+Program guidelines and nutrition guidelines were developed by the Ministry of Children, Community and Social Services (MCCSS) in collaboration with the Ministries of Education and Health, to establish a province-wide standard for program delivery, and provide local communities with a framework to assist in meeting the nutrition needs of children and youth.
 The SNP Nutrition Guidelines outline selection criteria for offering nutritious foods and beverages that represent the healthiest options.

 Where does the EWTE Funding come from?

-The Ministry of Children, Community and Social Services (MCSS) provides funding for SNPs across Ontario.
+The Ministry of Children, Community and Social Services (MCCSS) provides funding for SNPs across Ontario.
 The funding is to help ensure that all students are well nourished and ready to learn.
 Cheques are issued from the Peterborough Child & Family Centres (PCFC) in two installments; the first in September and the second in January.

-MCSS funding is to be considered base funding and is intended to cover only 10% of the program costs.
-Schools/programs are encouraged to find other sources of funding, including donations, sponsors, fundraising efforts, partnerships, etc. MCSS occasionally provides additional equipment and appliance funding that schools/programs can access upon request through the EWTE community development coordinators.
+MCCSS funding is to be considered base funding and is intended to cover only 10% of the program costs.
+Schools/programs are encouraged to find other sources of funding, including donations, sponsors, fundraising efforts, partnerships, etc. MCCSS occasionally provides additional equipment and appliance funding that schools/programs can access upon request through the EWTE community development coordinators.

 How is it determined how much money each school will receive?